 Its a great experience and you’ve both added terrifically – Judy Gathercole

 Trish, was great being around you.
-Keep the soft centre intact – Sej Motau
+Keep the soft core intact – Sej Motau

 Its been great with you.
 Keep up the laughs – Khumo Radebe